 Chestnut Nutritional content

-Laden with energy,180 kcal / 3.5 oz (100 g), chestnut is a fruit that harbors quite a lot of calories.
+Laden with energy, 180 kcal / 3.5 oz (100 g), chestnut is an autumn fruit that harbors quite a lot of calories.
 In particular, it holds carbohydrates.
 A significant amount of fiber is also found in the fruit, which favors easy intestinal transit.